meng1994412/ResNet_from_scratch/README.md

 # ResNet from scratch
 ## Objectives
-Implement ResNet from scratch, including ResNet56, and train them on CIFAR-10, Tiny ImageNet, and ImageNet datasets.
+Implement ResNet from scratch and train them on CIFAR-10, Tiny ImageNet, and ImageNet datasets.
-* Construct ResNet56 and train the network on CIFAR-10 datasets to obtain ≥90% accuracy, which replicates the result of original ResNet on CIFAR-10.
+* Construct ResNet56 and train the network on CIFAR-10 datasets to obtain 93.79% accuracy, which replicates the result of original ResNet on CIFAR-10.
 * Use ResNet and train the network on Tiny ImageNet Visual Recognition Challenge and claim a top ranking position on Leaderboard.

 ## Packages Used